cfe84/plaf/README.md

 You can point to another template library by using the `--templates` (or `-T`) option.

+Plaf uses `default.handlebars` by default, and `index.handlebars` for indexes, and `tags.handlebars` for tags index.

 **Create your custom index**

 If you don't want to use a list of the markdown files in the directory but use your own index instead, create an `index.md` or a `index.html` file in the directory, and plaf will use that instead.